Des Moines DUI First Offense Attorneys

 A person whose noncommercial driver’s license has been suspended because of an OWI can seek a temporary restricted license (TRL).
 Under Iowa Code § 321J.20, the restricted license may be issued only after the individual has had an ignition interlock device installed on all vehicles they own or operate.
 The TRL gives the person the privilege to drive in any way allowed by a class C driver’s license.

-If you’ve been accused of driving under the influence, our first-offense OWI lawyers in Des Moines can aggressively fight your charge.
+If you’ve been accused of driving under the influence, our first-offense DUI lawyers in Des Moines can aggressively fight your charge.
 We will be your loyal champion throughout your case.